apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-2.md

 }
 ```

-Thus the parquet encoding of the example would be:
+Thus the Parquet encoding of the example would be:

 ```text
  ┌────────────────────────┐  ┌ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─